 Our concurrent-user licensing is based upon Reprise License Manager (RLM).
 See http://www.reprisesoftware.com for more information.

-Let’s assume that you initially buy a ten concurrent-user license of CHARTrunner 3.5.
-PQ Systems will issue you a license file that authorizes ten concurrent-users to run CHARTrunner 3.5.
-During your subscription period CHARTrunner 3.6 is released, and you decide that you want to use the new release.
+Let’s assume that you initially buy a ten concurrent-user license of GAGEpack version A. PQ Systems will issue you a license file that authorizes ten concurrent-users to run any version of GAGEpack.
+During your subscription period GAGEpack version B is released, and you decide that you want to use the new release.
 Does this cost you anything?
 No, because your concurrent-user subscription license entitles you to run the most recent version of the licensed PQ Systems software.
-At your request, PQ Systems will issue you a ten concurrent-user license for CHARTrunner 3.6.
-This new 3.6 license supersedes (makes inactive) your old 3.5 license because it has a later release date in the license file.

-A concurrent-user license allows you to run the specified version or an earlier version that supported concurrent-user licensing.
-This allows you to upgrade your users from CHARTrunner 3.5 to CHARTrunner 3.6 as time permits.
-If you have a ten concurrent-user license for CHARTrunner, five users could be using CHARTrunner 3.5 and five could be using CHARTrunner 3.6, therefore you can choose when to upgrade which licenses.
+A concurrent-user license allows you to run any version of GAGEpack (or another PQ product) that supported concurrent-user licensing.
+This allows you to upgrade your users from GAGEpack version A to GAGEpack version B as time permits.
+If you have a ten concurrent-user license for GAGEpack, five users could be using GAGEpack version A and five could be using GAGEpack version B, therefore you can choose when to upgrade which licenses.

 Refer to the concurrent-user license quick start guide for detailed instructions.